Cultural appropriation

-Cultural appropriation is the adoption of an element or elements of culture or identity by members of another culture or identity in a manner perceived as inappropriate or unacknowledged.
+Cultural appropriation is an adoption of an element or elements of culture or identity by members of another culture or identity in a manner perceived as inappropriate or unacknowledged.
 (Note: Attributed to multiple references:) Charges of cultural appropriation typically arise when members of a dominant culture borrow from minority cultures.
 (Note: Attributed to multiple references:) Cultural appropriation can include the adoption of another culture's religious and cultural traditions, customs, dance steps, fashion, symbols, language, history and music.

-Indigenous peoples working for cultural preservation, advocates of collective intellectual property rights of the originating cultures, and some who have lived or are living under colonial rule have all criticized cultural appropriation.
-According to American anthropologist Jason Jackson, cultural appropriation differs from other modes of cultural change such as acculturation, assimilation, or diffusion.
+Indigenous peoples working for cultural preservation, advocates of collective intellectual property rights of the originating cultures, and some who have lived or are living under colonial rule have criticized cultural appropriation.
+According to American anthropologist Jason Baird Jackson, cultural appropriation differs from other modes of cultural change such as acculturation, assimilation, or diffusion.
 Jackson describes cultural appropriation as something that is thought of as focused outward and done to a certain party.
 According to Jackson, cultural appropriations can be sources of pain and can bring about feelings of loss or violation for the community affected.

 Opponents of cultural appropriation see cultural appropriation as an exploitative means in which cultural elements are lost or distorted as they are removed from their originating cultural contexts.
 Cultural elements that may have deep meaning in the original culture may be reduced to "exotic" fashion or toys by those from the dominant culture.

 The concept of cultural appropriation has also been subject to heavy criticism, debate, and nuance.
 Critics note that the concept is often misunderstood or misapplied in popular and academic discourse.
-Others state that the act of cultural appropriation, usually defined, does not meaningfully constitute social harm or that the term lacks conceptual coherence.
+Others state that the act of cultural appropriation, as defined usually, does not meaningfully constitute social harm or that the term lacks conceptual coherence.
 Critics also say that the concept sets arbitrary limits on intellectual freedom and artists' self-expression, reinforces group divisions, and promotes enmity or grievance rather than liberation.
 (Note: Attributed to multiple references:)